Members of the Kingdom from the television show The Walking Dead:

 - Manchild: He has a really childish demeanor, but he is a good guy.

-- Nice Guy: He is easily one of the kindest and most good-hearted people introduced on the show.
+- Nice Guy: He is easily one of the kindest and most genuinely good-hearted people in the entire series.

 - Obfuscating Insanity: He's faking his royal persona in order to give his people a larger than life figure to follow.